RoyNaor/Datora/README.md

   - Role-Based Access Control (RBAC): Prevent unauthorized access based on user roles.
   - Interactive Modals: Informative modals for logout confirmation, access denied messages, and About Us details with animations.

+# Getting Started
+  Prerequisites
+  Before you begin, ensure you have the following installed:
+    - Node.js (version 14 or later)
+    - npm (Node Package Manager)
+    - MySQL (for the backend database)

+# Folder Structure
+  src: Contains the main frontend logic.
+    - components/: Reusable UI components (e.g., Navbar, SideNavbar).
+    - dashboards/: Different dashboard implementations (HR, Sales, Admin Center). pages/: Independent pages like SignUp. styles/: CSS files for styling. animations/: Lottie animation files for About Us modal. backend/: The backend directory for managing user roles, permissions, and database logic (if hosted in the repository).

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).